FIL2207 – Philosophy of Action

 The course begins with an examination of what actions are.
 Among other things, we look at the relationship between action and bodily movement.

 Next we discuss the connection between actions and reasons, an important question under this heading being whether the connection may be causal.
-We then turn to discuss whether we need a concept of ‘will’ to understand action, and what kind of mental states intentions are.
+We then turn to discuss what kind of mental states intentions are, and the relationship between doing something intentionally and intending to do it.

-We will also examine the notion of practical rationality (including decision theory) and ask whether motivated irrationality is possible.
+We will also examine the notion of practical rationality (including decision theory) and ask what motivated irrationality is.
 Different views of motivation, reasons, and action explanation will we covered.

 You will get in-depth knowledge of philosophical problems surrounding the understanding and explanation of action.
 At the end of the course, you will be acquainted with, and be able critically to evaluate, different views of the ontology of action, action explanation, intentions, practical rationality and irrationality, reasons and motivation.